Holographic timelike entanglement and subregion complexity with scalar hair

 \section{Acknowledgement}

 We would like to thank Mir Afrasiar and Jaydeep Kumar Basak for useful discussions.
 HLP is financially supported by National Research and Innovation Agency (BRIN) through its postdoctoral program.
 FK would like to thank the Ministry of Primary and Secondary Education (Kemendikdasmen) for the financial support through the Beasiswa Unggulan program.
+FPZ would like to thank PPMI FMIPA ITB for financial support.
 HLP, FK, and FPZ would like to thank members of theoretical physics group, Institut Teknologi Bandung, for useful discussions.